BIOTIA-ID FAQs

 How do I ship specimens to Biotia laboratory?

-Once you ordered a BIOTIA-ID Urine NGS Assay test, place specimen in a biohazard bag before transporting.
-Specimens should be shipped at a cool temperature (2°C - 8°C).
-Place the bag in a FedEx UN3373 Category B Pack if mailing specimen.
+Once you order a BIOTIA-ID Urine NGS Assay test, place the specimen in a biohazard bag with absorbent paper, and place it into a secondary container before transporting.
+Place the bag in a UN3373 Category B Pack if mailing specimen.
 Transportation of patient samples must comply with all applicable governing regulations for the transport of etiologic agents.
-Contact us for more information on setting up currier service for your specimens.
+Contact us for more information on setting up courier service for your specimens, or ship specimens directly to our lab using the laboratory address.
+A quick guide on shipping information is available here.

 Ordering